jmtsuji/ampliwrangler/README.md

 Input/output file options:
   -i TABLE, --input_filepath TABLE
                         The path to the input FeatureTable file, either QZA, BIOM, or TSV.
-  -o TABLE, --output_filepath TABLE
+  -c TABLE, --output_counts_filepath TABLE
-                        The path to the output TSV file.
-Will write to STDOUT (-) if nothing is provided.
+                        Optional path to write output counts per sample in TSV format.
+Provide "-" to write to stdout.
-  -m TXT, --min_count_filepath TXT
+  -m TXT, --output_min_count_filepath TXT
                         Optional path to write a single-line text file with the lowest count value in the dataset.
+Provide "-" to write to stdout.

 Workflow options:
   -T DIR, --tmp_dir DIR